Ten Day Ski Getaway: Montana's Local Gems

 Red Lodge Mountain > Discovery Ski Area > Great Divide > Teton Pass Ski Resort > Blacktail Mountain Ski Area

-Find out where Montanans hit the slopes.
-These hometown ski hills offer an authentic glimpse of winter in Big Sky Country.
-Between ski days, get cozy in some of Montana’s friendliest mountain towns.
+Discover where Montanans hit the slopes.
+These hometown ski areas offer a taste of true winter life in Big Sky Country.
+After your time on skis, enjoy fun dining, cozy lodging and unique Montana experiences in our friendly mountain towns.

 Day 1